rtnpro/resume/README.rst

 I am the creator and maintainer of Waartaa (https://www.waartaa.com), an open source communication and collaboration tool for humans.
-I usually make web apps using Python/Django, however, lately, I have been working a lot with MeteorJS, for building Waartaa, and Ansible for provisioning servers for Waartaa.
-When I am not working on Waartaa, I also contribute to The FedoraProject and Mozilla.
+I usually make web apps using Python/Django, however, lately, I have been working a lot with MeteorJS.
+I am also working with Ansible for provisioning servers.
+I also contribute to The Fedora Project and Mozilla.
 I work at https://www.goibibo.com as a Senior Software Engineer.
 At work, I write intuitive, maintainable, scalable web apps using Python/Django.
 In my free time, I get my hands dirty with some devops stuffs, as well.

 -----